 Is CBD oil legal?

-According to the Farm Bill, CBD with less that 0.03% THC was on longer considered a prohibited substances, effectively making the sale CBD products within that level legal, according to the DEA.
+The effect of the Farm Bill was that CBD was no longer considered a prohibited substance, effectively making the sale of CBD products legal, according to the DEA (drug enforcement agency.)

-But the oil of most interest from hemp is, of course, CBD.
-Hemp plants have a higher concentration of CBD than cannabis plants, which typically have a higher THC concentration.
+Hemp is a much better source for CBD as hemp plants have a much higher concentration of CBD than cannabis plants, which on the other hand typically have a higher THC concentration.

 So with the similarity in the CBD extraction, the focus on hemp vs cannabis CBD comes downs to availability, yield, and legality.
 Hemp is just plain easier to grow, to grow more of, and to grow it legally.